Target level of study

 Faculty of Science

-This teaching unit is related to the innovative project.
-With the participation of a professional graphic designer, students are able to produce communication elements from the software studied (photoshop, Gimp, Inskape,..).
+This teaching unit is linked to the innovative project.
+With the help of a professional graphic designer, students are able to produce communication materials using the software studied (Photoshop, Gimp, Inkscape, etc.).

-The renderings focus on the creation of a logo, a poster, the product packaging and a website of the simulated company.
+The deliverables include the creation of a logo, poster, product packaging, and website for the simulated company.

-A project review specific to this UE makes it possible to validate the proposed communication elements.
+A project review specific to this EU allows the proposed communication elements to be validated.

 ECTS